Slovenia – 4 nights

 A traditional Karst stone building.
 Friendly service and an excellent kitchen.Website

 Modern-style interior to old family-run hotel, conveniently situated.Website

-Total 4 nights in double/twin room, all breakfasts, 1 evening meal, 2 picnics, transfer from Ljubljana to start of walk, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 4 nights in double/twin room, all breakfasts, 2 evening meals, 2 picnics, transfer from Ljubljana to start of first walk, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.